Dirk Gently's Holistic Detective Agency by Douglas Adams

 being detectable in the pattern and web of the whole."

-mainly concerned with mud, music and quantum
+comedy-epic, mainly concerned with mud, music

-mechanics."
+and quantum mechanics."

 By any reasonable set of standards—which readers